How coverage.py works¶

 Let’s look at each phase in more detail.

-At the heart of the execution phase is a Python trace function.
+At the heart of the execution phase is a trace function.
 This is a function that the Python interpreter invokes for each line executed in a program.
 Coverage.py implements a trace function that records each file and line number as it is executed.

 Executing a function for every line in your program can make execution very slow.
-Coverage.py’s trace function is implemented in C to reduce that slowdown.
+Coverage.py’s trace function is implemented in C to reduce that overhead.
 It also takes care to not trace code that you aren’t interested in.

 When measuring branch coverage, the same trace function is used, but instead of recording line numbers, coverage.py records pairs of line numbers.
 Each invocation of the trace function remembers the line number, then the next invocation records the pair (prev, this) to indicate that execution transitioned from the previous line to this line.
 Internally, these are called arcs.

 .coverage.
-This is a JSON-based file containing all of
+This is a SQLite database containing

 After your program has been executed and the line numbers recorded, coverage.py needs to determine what lines could have been executed.
 Luckily, compiled Python files (.pyc files) have a table of line numbers in them.
 Coverage.py reads this table to get the set of executable lines, with a little more source analysis to leave out things like docstrings.

 The data file is read to get the set of lines that were executed.
-The difference between the executable lines, and the executed lines, are the lines that were not executed.
+The difference between the executable lines and the executed lines are the lines that were not executed.

 The same principle applies for branch measurement, though the process for determining possible branches is more involved.
 Coverage.py uses the abstract syntax tree of the Python source file to determine the set of possible branches.

 Once we have the set of executed lines and missing lines, reporting is just a matter of formatting that information in a useful way.
-Each reporting method (text, html, json, annotated source, xml) has a different output format, but the process is the same: write out the information in the particular format, possibly including the source code itself.
+Each reporting method (text, HTML, JSON, annotated source, XML) has a different output format, but the process is the same: write out the information in the particular format, possibly including the source code itself.